DiamondLightSource/httomo/docs/source/howto/installation.rst

 Setup HTTomo development environment:
 ======================================================

-Development mode requires git cloning the HTTomo's repository and pip installing from the source as bellow.
+Development mode requires git cloning the HTTomo's repository and pip installing from the source as below.
 Note that all other dependencies, apart from :code:`httomo`, must be satisfied as above.

 .. code-block:: console